UMAprotocol/docs/docs/community/community-built-tools.md

 Various UMA community members and SuperUMANs have created different tools and resources for public consumption.
 To have your contribution added to this list, please reach out in Discord.

-Please note that these tools are community built and maintained and Risk Labs does not assume responsiblity for their security or functionality.
+Please note that these tools are community-built and maintained and Risk Labs does not assume responsibility for their security or functionality.

 ## Synthetic Token Builder